openrr/openrr-tutorial/docs/en/src/README.md

 ## Installation for Rust

-If you are new to Rust, please follow [this](https://www.rust-lang.org/tools/install) official site to install Rust.
+If you are new to Rust, please follow [this](https://www.rust-lang.org/tools/install) to install Rust.

 ## Installation for latest OpenRR